|

 Make sure that the user account your service is running under has enough privileges to write to this file.

-in order to start, suspend and then resume the service or the COM server process.
+This article contains the list of actions performed by StartDbg in order to start, suspend and then resume the service or the COM server process.

 You can also download and explore StartDbg sources.

-StartDbg works on Windows NT 4.0, Windows 2000, Windows XP and Windows Server 2003.
+StartDbg works on Windows NT 4.0, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows Server 2003 and Windows Server 2008.

-StartDbg does not allow to debug the code executed by entry points of DLLs implicitly linked with the service
+StartDbg does not allow to debug the code executed by entry points of DLLs implicitly linked with the service or COM server executable.
+If you need to debug their entry points, consider using NTSD/WinDbg remote debugging approach.

 Download StartDbg (35 Kb)